phch/api-workshop/README.md

 Now you should be able to run a local server by clicking the bottom tab bar of IntelliJ > Services > Glassfish > Run.
 You can try opening a web page with the local port or hitting the server using Postman.
 The URL should be something like this: http://localhost:8080/RestClientDemo-1.0-SNAPSHOT/tweets

 ![IntelliJ Web Server Running with Glassfish](img/intellij-server-running.png)

+# Usage
+## Tasks
+There are several tasks contained in the source code.
+Clone the git repository and complete the tasks - search for "Task" in the project files.

+## Testing
+Start the Glassfish server to test your changes.
+This will bring up a local server at http://localhost:8080/.
+You will be using Postman to execute HTTP requests against the local server to verify everything works.